EclairJS/eclairjs/server/README.md

  ```

 ## Versions
 It should be noted that the master branch is used for development and although every effort is made to keep it stable it could be in a slight state of flux depending on what is going on.
-Please see our [releases page](https://github.com/EclairJS/eclairjs-nashorn/releases) if you would like to download a stable version.